 Epclusa and Mavyret are brand-name medications.
 Epclusa is available in generic form.
 Mavyret is only currently available as a brand-name drug.
 Brand-name medications usually cost more than generics.

-Epclusa is typically more expensive than Mavyret.
 The actual cost you pay for either drug will depend on your insurance plan.
 Visit Optum Perks to find coupons and savings for Epclusa and Mavyret.

 Vosevi is another medication for hepatitis C that contains multiple drugs in one form.
 Epclusa contains the drugs velpatasvir and sofosbuvir in one tablet.
 Vosevi also contains velpatasvir and sofosbuvir in one tablet, but it also contains a third drug: voxilaprevir.

 Epclusa and Vosevi are both FDA-approved to treat any of the six hepatitis C genotypes in adults without cirrhosis or with compensated cirrhosis.
-Epclusa is also approved to treat adults with decompensated cirrhosis.
+Epclusa is also approved to treat hepatitis C in adults with decompensated cirrhosis.

 Epclusa is approved to treat people who haven’t tried any hepatitis C regimen in the past, or who have tried treatments that didn’t work for them.

 Vosevi, on the other hand, is approved to be used as a treatment for people who have tried only certain hepatitis C drugs and not had success with them.
 For instance, Vosevi is approved to treat: